A few financial lessons for life

 • Try to save at least 20 percent of your income.
 If you do not have much money, start with 100 rupees.
 Remember that compounding is powerful.

-• Always keep an emergency fund that covers at least six months of your expenses.
-Keep that money in fixed deposits and maintain a low cost credit card for sudden emergencies.
+• Create an emergency fund that covers at least ten months of your expenses.
+Keep that money in low-volatility funds (Fixed assets, Liquid funds, etc) and maintain a low cost credit card for sudden emergencies.

 • Update the beneficiary in all your financial accounts.